View data for a particular archive year

-The 9th Annual AP Report to the Nation uses a combination of state, national and AP Program data to provide each U.S. state with the context it can use to celebrate its successes, understand its unique challenges and set meaningful, data-driven goals to prepare more students for success in college.
+The AP Report to the Nation uses a combination of state, national, and AP Program data to provide each U.S. state with the context it can use to celebrate its successes, understand its unique challenges, and set meaningful, data-driven goals to give more students the opportunity for success in college.

 - State-Specific Reports: See AP participation and performance data over time for all races/ethnicities and low-income graduates, for each state and the District of Columbia.